-Key Action: Practice mindfueducational environments.
-I classroom practices and culturally aware teaching to create equitable Strategies & Initiatives Host faculty training on curriculum and pedagogy that is equity minded and culturally aware.
+Key Action: Practice mindf educational environments. ul classroom practices and culturally aware teaching to create equitable Strategies & Initiatives Host faculty (full-time and part-time) training on curriculum and pedagogy that is equity minded and culturally aware.
 Provide training on first-generation classroom strategies as well as strategies aimed at men of color, specifically Hispanic/Latinx males.
-Develop and adopt a standard of equitable grading practices that are outcomes based.
+Develop and recommend a standard of equitable grading practices that are outcomes based.
 Steps & Tasks Identify strategies and develop trainings that: Increase awareness on the barriers/challenges faced by these student groups.
 Support the delivery of instruction from a first-generation lens.
 Support equity minded practices in the classroom.
+Reflect on implicit bias and how to mitigate those biases.
 Revisit Center for Urban Education (CUE) protocols to provide tools for faculty in relation to first day instruction and share protocols campus-wide.
+Review the ASCCC IDEAA Tools and how this resource can be aligned with campus needs training.
+Collaborate with PUENTE and UMOJA to recreate the training.
 Increase faculty knowledge of the PUENTE framework.
 Collaborate with PUENTE Coordinators to train other faculty to PUENTEFY their courses.
 Host these faculty trainings on an annual basis during events like flex day.
-Adopt an equity rubric for all courses.
-Provide Professional Development training on Equity Rubrics Recruit "Equity Faculty Leads" to support other faculty in integrating equity into their syllabus, course messages, and curriculum.
-Complete a peer review of course content using the Equity Rubric Provide all these trainings through the CIL for faculty.
+Adopt an equity guideline and best practices for all courses.
+Provide Professional Development on Equity guidelines.

+Key Action: Practice mindfu l classroom practices and culturally aware teaching to create equitable educational environments. · · · · · · Recruit "Equity Faculty Leads" to support other faculty in integrating equity into their syllabus, course messages, and curriculum.
+Promote peer review of course content using the Equity guideline and best practices.
+Provide all these trainings through the CIL for faculty.
+With all the training listed above, consider the different strategies or areas of concern/focus for different departments.
+Identify funding to encourage and incentivize faculty participation.
+Responsible Lead • TBD Contributing Groups Center for Learning and Innovation (CIL) Student Ally Center Vice President of Instruction Diversity, Equity, Inclusion and Accessibility committee Campus Leadership Campus Committees Academic Senate Faculty Timeline Spring 2024 Resources Needed Funding for training development.
-Key Action: Practice mindful classroom practices and culturally aware teaching to create equitable educational environments.

-Identify funding to encourage faculty participation

-Responsible Lead •

-Contributing Groups Center for Learning and Innovation (CIL)

-Student Ally Center

-Vice President of Instruction

-Diversity, Equity, Inclusion and Accessibility committee

-Campus Leadership

-Campus Committees

-Academic Senate

-Faculty

-Timeline Spring 2024

-Resources Needed Funding for training development.

 Funding for faculty participants.
 Funding for PUENTE program assistant.
 Staff time

-Key Action: Increase access sibility of faculty.
+Key Action: Increase acces ssibility of faculty.
 Strategies & Initiatives Provide office hours at times outside the usual 8am - 5pm schedule when data supports the need.
-Steps & Tasks Student surveys would need to be conducted to find out which times and modalities tend to work better for students.
-Discuss results with instruction, faculty, and facilities to identify best hours and locations (on-campus or online) to host additional office hours.
-Responsible Lead • Contributing Groups Research Vice President of Instruction Faculty Union/ Academic Senate Facilities Timeline Spring 2024Fall 2024 Resources Needed Staff time
+Rebrand office hours to student hours.
+Steps & Tasks Continue to conducts student surveys to identify which times and modalities tend to work better for students.
+Discuss results with instruction, faculty, and facilities to identify best hours and locations (on-campus or online) to host additional office hours. • Develop and encourage an appointment system for "student hours".
+Responsible Lead • TBD Contributing Groups Research Vice President of Instruction Faculty Union/ Academic Senate Facilities Timeline Spring 2024 Fall 2024 Resources Needed Staff time